andre-abadi/andre-abadi.github.io/_posts/2014-02-05-xbmc-downloader-1.md

 2. The user enters a command, followed by one or more [arguments](http://en.wikipedia.org/wiki/Command-line_interface#Arguments), also known as parameters.
 For example:

-  a. `ls -a` in UNIX or Linux lists all files including hidden ones.
+  a. `ls` followed by `-a` in UNIX or Linux lists all files including hidden ones.
-  b. `del Document1.doc` in Windows or MS-DOS deletes said file.
+  b. `del` followed by `Document1.doc` in Windows or MS-DOS deletes said file.
-  c. `ping google.com` in UNIX or Linux pings Google.
+  c. `ping` followed by `google.com` in UNIX or Linux pings Google.

 3. The operating system executes the command and may or may not return text, depending on the command.